voltade/vomeet/CLA/Corporate_CLA.md

-VEXA Corporate Contributor License Agreement (“Agreement”) v1.0
+VOMEET Corporate Contributor License Agreement (“Agreement”) v1.0

-Project Name: Vexa
+Project Name: Vomeet
-Project Entity: Vexa.ai Inc., steward of the Vexa open-source project (https://github.com/Vexa-ai/vexa)
+Project Entity: Voltade Pte.
+Ltd., steward of the Vomeet open-source project (https://github.com/voltade/vomeet)

-This Agreement allows a legal entity (the “Corporation”) to contribute to the Vexa project while ensuring that all Contributions are licensed under the **Apache License, Version 2.0** (the “Apache License”).
+This Agreement allows a legal entity (the “Corporation”) to contribute to the Vomeet project while ensuring that all Contributions are licensed under the **Apache License, Version 2.0** (the “Apache License”).
-It protects the Corporation, its employees, and Vexa.ai Inc. as the steward of the Project.
+It protects the Corporation, its employees, and Voltade Pte.
+Ltd. as the steward of the Project.

 ### 1. Definitions
 - “Contribution” means any code, documentation, or other original work of authorship submitted by employees authorized under this Agreement.